Turlock High School: Modernization

 In 1972 construction was started on buildings on the east campus to replace all facilities in the old "main building".
 New rooms (J Building) were also constructed.
 These were completed and occupied in the fall of 1974.
 Other additions since that time were the Career Center (1977–78 school year), and the Performing Arts Building occupied in the spring of 1979.

 In November 1979, the center wing of the old "main building" was gutted by fire.
 The roof and windows were quickly replaced to restore the exterior of the picturesque building.
 However, for many years the interior sat vacant.
 As of 2008, the interior of the main building had been completely restored.
 The center wing now houses the offices for the Turlock Unified School District, classrooms for the Turlock Adult School, and the Turlock Community Theatre.
-The west wing is still used as additional classrooms for Turlock High students and the East Wing is now used by Turlock Unified School District.
+The east wing is still used as additional classrooms for Turlock High students and the west wing is now used by Turlock Unified School District.

 In 2006, the newly renovated THS Aquatic Center was renamed in honor of the school's Aquatics Program Head Coach Steve Feaver, who has led Turlock High's water polo and swimming teams to countless championships.